eminvergil/eminvergil/README.md

 ### Hi there 👋 This is Emin Vergil

 ### I'm a passionate software developer living in Adana, Turkey.
-I am currenty working on my game, side projects.
 I love being part of development of web technologies.
 I build things on my GitHub profile (here).
 I love React and Gatsby,GraphQL.

 - 🔭 I’m currently working on:  platformer game (name will be announced soon)
 - 🌱 I’m currently learning: React , Gatsby , Contentful , Firebase ...